firstlookmedia/aws-profile-gpg/README.md

 aws-profile-gpg aws s3 ls
 ```

-Note: If you use an alternative `AWS_CONFIG_FILE`, any profile you use must be defined in specified config, including `default`.
+Note: If you use an alternative `AWS_CONFIG_FILE`, any profile you use must be defined in the specified config, including `default`.

 If you try to use an undefined profile, you will see this error:
 `Profile not found in config; profile=iam_leet`